South Hongpu Road station

 South Hongpu Road (红普南路 (紅普南路)) is a metro station of Line 9 of the Hangzhou Metro in China.
 It is located in Shangcheng District of Hangzhou.
 The station was opened on 1 April 2022.

 The station is actually located on the former site of Qibao old town (七堡老街), but the name "Qibao" was already taken by Qibao station on Line 1.

 Station layout

 South Hongpu Road has two levels: a concourse, and an island platform with two tracks for line 9.

 Design

-South Hongpu Road Station builds on the strong local lifestyle atmosphere of the original Qibao old town, utilizing the metro, canal, and ancient seawall ruins pedestrian street to create a vibrant leisure pedestrian district.
+South Hongpu Road Station builds on the local atmosphere of the original Qibao old town, utilizing the metro, canal, and ancient seawall ruins to create a pedestrian leisure district.
 The varying forms of the arcade roof, made from acrylic and aluminum panels, complement the different functional spaces to be developed in the future.